-B. Additional Fair Political Practices Commission Filing Forms
+A. Fair Political Practices Commission Filing Forms

-The following list of financial disclosure forms may be required for candidates running for office.
+The following is a list of financial disclosure forms that may be required for candidates running for office.
 Please refer to the instructions for filing, which is included with the form for requirements and filing locations.
+All the forms may be downloaded from the Fair Political Practices Commission at www.fppc.ca.gov

-- Form 410 Statement of Organization: Candidates that plan to spend or receive campaign contributions of \$2,000 or more must file this form. - Form 460 Recipient Committee Campaign Statement: Candidates who file a Form 410 are required to file Form 460. - Form 470 Officeholder and Candidate Campaign Statement-Short Form: Candidates that do not plan to spend or receive campaign contributions of \$2,000 or more must file this form. - Form 470 Supplement: If a candidate subsequently spends or receives campaign contributions of \$2,000 or more, after filing an initial Form 470, a Supplement Form 470 must be filed.
+- Form 410 Statement of Organization: Candidates that plan to spend or receive campaign contributions of \$2,000 or more must file this form.
+This form can be used for organizing a committee, amending a previous Form 410, or termination of a committee. - Form 460 Recipient Committee Campaign Statement: Candidates who file a Form 410 are required to file Form 460.
+This form is filed by recipient committees to report expenditures and contributions. - Form 470 Officeholder and Candidate Campaign Statement-Short Form: Candidates that do not plan to spend or receive campaign contributions of \$2,000 or more must file this form. - Form 470 Supplement: If a candidate spends or receives campaign contributions of \$2,000 or more, after filing an initial Form 470, a Supplement Form 470 must be filed.
 This form must be filed within 48 hours of reaching the \$2,000 limit.
 The form must be provided to the Secretary of State, the local filling officer, and each candidate seeking the same office.
-Contact the filling officer for candidate addresses if needed. - Form 496 24-hour/10-day Independent Expenditure Report: Filed by committees that make independent expenditures whose combined total is \$1,000 or more to support or oppose a single candidate for elective office.
-File the Form 496 within 24-hours of making the expenditure during the 90 days immediately preceding the election. - Form 497 24-hour/10-day Contribution Report: This form is filed by state and local committees making or receiving contribution(s) whose combined total is \$1,000 or more in the 90 days before an election and state candidates that receive \$5,000 or more at any time other than a 90-day election cycle. - Form 501 Candidate Intention Statement: Candidates must file this form prior to accepting any campaign contributions or making any campaign expenditures.
+Contact the filling officer for candidate addresses if needed.

+- Form 496 24-hour/10-day Independent Expenditure Report: Filed by committees that make independent expenditures whose combined total is \$1,000 or more to support or oppose a single candidate for elective office.
+File the Form 496 within 24-hours of making the expenditure during the 90 days immediately preceding the election. - Form 497 24-hour/10-day Contribution Report: This form is filed by state and local committees making or receiving contribution(s) whose combined total is \$1,000 or more in the 90 days before an election and state candidates that receive \$5,000 or more at any time other than a 90-day election cycle. - Form 501 Candidate Intention Statement: Candidates must file this form prior to accepting any campaign contributions or making any campaign expenditures. - Form 700 Statement of Economic Interests: Candidates must file this form no later than the final filing date for their Declaration of Candidacy to publicly disclose personal assets and income.
+Office holders must also file this report annually.
+Exception: A statement is not required if a candidate filed a statement for the same jurisdiction within 60 days before filing a Declaration of Candidacy.
+Government Code §87302.3.